neonephos/neonephos_website/src/docs/events/2026_08_12_Community_Call.md

 # NeoNephos August Community Call

 On August 12th we again bring together the NeoNephos community in our Community Call!
-Project Konfidence, which is not a NeoNephos project today, will hold a presentation about who they are, what they do and why they are a great fit for NeoNephos.
+The Agenda is yet to be determined.
+We'll update ASAP.

 **Zoom Session Link**